Learn How to Calculate Lead Conversion Rate to Measure ROI

 Example

 Still confused?
-Here’s a simple example of how a marketer may wish to calculate a conversion rate:
+Here’s a simple example of how a marketer may wish to objectively measure lead conversion rate:

 Imagine your e-commerce brand is selling handmade candles.

-Your conversion goal is to encourage visitors to pass through your sales funnel and purchase their very own candle.
+Your conversion goal is to encourage visitors to pass through your sales funnel and purchase their candles.

 Here’s how to work out your conversion rate: